alejamora04/Layover-Connections/README.md

 ## Current Objectives
 ### Beta Features (Current Roadmap)
 - Build User Profiles to show traveler details [Complete]
 - Build an Event App where travelers can join and host [Complete]
--       Migrate db build to PostgreSQL.
-[Complete]
+- Migrate db build to PostgreSQL [Complete]
--       Containerize Application with Docker.
-[Complete]
+- Containerize Application with Docker [Complete]
--	Develop Automated Unit Test for application components with Pytest[In Progress].
+- Develop Automated Unit Test for application components with Pytest [In Progress]
 - Perform Django Pre-deploy checks and audit
 - Deploy Beta version of the application.

 ### Post Beta Features
 - Build a messaging app to allow users to communicate amongst one another.
 - Consider user feedback to suggestions and fixes.
 - Establish more robust CI/CD QA Automation Testing
 - Expand scope of features via 3rd party API interactivity (i.e. Implementing Yelp Suggestions based on user location.)
 - Integrate Smart Watch compatibility
 - Have any other awesome ideas?
 Let us know!